mendesdanilo/VueCourse/README.md

 # VueUdemy

-Assignements, exercises and code alongs from the Vue course recently purchased from Udemy.
+Assignements, exercises and code alongs from the Vue course recently purchased.

-Dale Black Friday !
+Thank you Max and Black Friday for the experience.

-* Do not forget to npm install...

 :)